Wang Lijun: Transfer to Chongqing

 Wang became an associate of Bo Xilai while Bo served as governor of Liaoning.
 Bo, the son of Communist veteran Bo Yibo, was seen as a rising political star destined for higher office.
-Bo served as Minister of Commerce, and, by 2007, earned a seat on the 25-member Politburo of the Communist Party of China, and also assumed the post of party chief in the interior megacity of Chongqing.
+Bo served as Minister of Commerce, and, by 2007, earned a seat on the 25-member Politburo of the Chinese Communist Party, and also assumed the post of party chief in the interior megacity of Chongqing.
 Bo's ambitions for higher office was well known in Chinese political circles.

 In June 2008, Wang Lijun was appointed as the police chief of Chongqing and began serving as a right-hand man to Bo Xilai.
-On July 10, 2009, Bo launched a protracted campaign against gangs, with Wang as his top enforcer and chief implementer.
+On 10 July 2009, Bo launched a protracted campaign against gangs, with Wang as his top enforcer and chief implementer.
 Wang played a central role in the "strike-hard" campaigns in Chongqing, which saw 1,544 suspects arrested in what may have been the largest crackdown of its kind.
 Close to 6,000 people, amongst whom were wealthy businessmen, government advisers, crime bosses and senior police officers have been arrested in Wang's anti-crime campaigns since 2009.
 The South China Morning Post reported that local crime bosses had once placed a ¥6 million bounty on Wang's head.

-Wang's success in combating crime eventually resulted in his appointment to the National People's Congress.
+Wang's success in combating crime eventually resulted in his appointment to the National People's Congress (NPC).
 Wang's anecdotes appeared as anti-corruption and anti-crime propaganda in documentaries in print and television media and elsewhere; he played a leading role in many of the shows.
 Hailed as an anti-triad hero for busting crime in Liaoning, Wang's bravery in confronting gangs became subject of a television drama, Iron-Blooded Police Spirits（铁血警魂）.